 She speaks about Bimal Roy, but what’s nice is that in so doing, she also involves herself, I mean the way she mentions her work under Bimalda,’s supervision says a lot about herself as an actress.
 She clearly thought, like everybody else, that he was a masterful director, and she certainly shows how proud/thankful she was to have done Sujata and Bandini, two gems of Indian cinema, with him.
 But what strikes her first in his film-making is his logicality: I think by this she means that his plots have a structure which follows a psychological life-like pattern.
 She goes on to add that modern-day directors don’t care if their movies are illogic.
 Now I’d say this quality would also describe her: as a thinker, as a rational person, she would certainly have put it forward.
 Then later she explains that Bimal Roy’s cinematography made great use of silence: facial expressions, eye expressions, lip-biting, flicker on the face etc. She insists that silence was for him a language which he valued as much as, or more than, actual text.
 Here again, I’d say that even though she isn’t wrong (we do see this attention to subtle elements of psychological meaning valued in the way he films), she probably emphasizes this because she too has felt the value of silence.
 As a spiritualist, as a meditating person, and as a musician (she wrote those bajans), she would definitely consider silence as a language in its own right.
 She says that silence “spoke much more than dialogues or words could speak”.

-The scene from Bandini, from which the photo above is taken, she rather suprizingly calls "beautiful"; this certainly shows a consummate artistic taste, because the scene is so harsh and brutal that it takes a good deal of perspective to term it beautiful.
+The scene from Bandini, from which the photo above is taken (check at 1h51 on this link), she rather suprizingly calls "beautiful"; this certainly shows a consummate artistic taste, because the scene is so harsh and brutal that it takes a good deal of perspective to term it beautiful.
 It isn't its beauty that you'd commonly think of.
 Again I think we can get a feel of Nutan the fine intellectual artist here.
 She knows all the emotional and evocative power of this scene, she knows its morally transgressive dimension, and yet its deeply justified necessity, and in these elements she adds and finds a balance, a logic which works perfectly, which is satisfying from an artistic and human point of view.
 That's why she calls the scene beautiful.
 The beauty of a demonstration, the beauty of an perfect rendition of the human soul fighting against forces bent on wrecking it.

 At one moment in the documentary she hums a song, and even sings with the lyrics: she seems to remember everything even though it was more than twenty years back.
 Well, of course, she might have watched them once again to prepare for the interview.
 But anyway it’s a treat to see her concentrate a little and effortlessly slide into the tune.
 These moments are truly refreshing.
 Certainly there was some form of admiration in the way she evoked Bimal Roy: I'd say she met a soulmate of a kind, somebody whose vision matched her own...
 Here they say that once Roy wept watching one of the scenes in which she emoted so powerfully.